 White blood cells help fight infection.
 A lower number means an increased risk of infections.

-Having too few red blood cells makes you tired and breathless (anaemic).
+Having too few red blood cells (called anaemia) makes you tired and breathless.
 And if you don’t have enough platelets, you can have bleeding problems, for example, nosebleeds.

 Lymphoblasts can build up in parts of the lymphatic system, such as the spleen, liver and lymph nodes, making them swell.
 This can make the tummy (abdomen) swell and feel uncomfortable.
 You might notice your child has jumped a nappy or trouser size.
+When they build up in the bone marrow they can make the bones ache.
 The leukaemia cells can also spread to the brain.
 And to the testicles in boys.

 All these changes cause the signs and symptoms of ALL.